Lower back pain is one of the most common complaints, and can be caused by everything from strained muscles to bulging discs.

 Credit: Steven Frame | Shutterstock

-Lower back pain, or pain anywhere between the ribs and the legs, is one of the most common complaints.
+Lower-back pain, or pain in the part of the back between the ribs and the legs, is one of the most common complaints of discomfort.
 It is the most common cause of job-related disability and a major reason for missed work.
-While most back twinges go away on their own after a few days, many people suffer from long-lasting or chronic back pain.
+While most back twinges go away on their own after a few days, many people suffer from chronic back pain.

-About eight out of 10 people experiences at least one bout of lower back pain, according to the Healthy People 2010 report.
-It's not surprising that the back can get out of whack so easily: It supports most of the body's weight.
-People who are between ages 30 to 50 tend to be likelier to suffer from back pain, according to the National Institute of Neurological Disorders and Stroke, possibly because they spend large amounts of their day sitting, with the occasional too-vigorous workout that can cause injury.
+About eight out of 10 people in the United States experience at least one bout of lower-back pain in their lives, according to the Healthy People 2010 report by the U.S. Department of Health and Human Services.
+The back can get out of whack very easily because it supports most of the body's weight.
+People ages 30 to 50 tend to be more likely to suffer from back pain, according to the National Institute of Neurological Disorders and Stroke, possibly because they spend large amounts of their day sitting, with the occasional too-vigorous workout that can cause injury.